Living organisms and nature working together make up a healthy ecosystem. In streams, it starts with aquatic insects or macroinvertebrates.

 - Larger fish or fish-eating birds, like great blue herons, eat darter fish.

-- And, larger predators, like the red-shouldered hawk, eat these animals.
+- Larger predators, like the red-shouldered hawk, eat these animals.